Eddie Van Halen: Van Halen

 Eddie remained on good terms with Simmons.
 It was rumored that Eddie nearly replaced guitarist Ace Frehley after his departure from Kiss in 1982, but that Simmons talked him out of leaving Van Halen.
-However, neither Paul Stanley nor Eddie Van Halen remember this happening.
-Stanley did recall Eddie coming down to the studio, being "blown away" by their song "Creatures of the Night", and telling Stanley he wanted to get into playing keyboards.
+Neither Paul Stanley nor Eddie Van Halen remember this happening.
+Stanley recalled Eddie coming down to the studio, being "blown away" by their song "Creatures of the Night", and telling Stanley he wanted to get into playing keyboards.
 Stanley was confused at Eddie's interest in keyboards, but his interest resulted in the creation of "Jump".

 The band's 1978 album Van Halen reached No. 19 on the Billboard pop music charts and was one of rock's most commercially successful debuts, highly regarded as both a heavy metal and hard rock album.
 By the early 1980s, Van Halen was one of the most successful rock acts of the time.

 Their album 1984 went five-times Platinum a year after its release.
-Its lead single, "Jump", became the band's first and only No. 1 pop hit and brought them a Grammy nomination.
+Its lead single, "Jump", became the band's only No. 1 pop hit, despite frontman David Lee Roth’s thoughts on Eddie’s playing the keyboard rather than the guitar, and brought them a Grammy nomination.
 The band won the 1992 Grammy Award for Best Hard Rock Performance with Vocals for the album For Unlawful Carnal Knowledge.
 In 2019, the band ranked 20th on the RIAA list of best-selling artists, with 56 million album sales in the US and more than 100 million worldwide.
-Additionally, Van Halen charted 13 number-one hits in the history of Billboards Mainstream Rock chart; meanwhile, VH1 ranked the band seventh on a list of the top 100 hard rock artists of all time, and, in 2007, Van Halen was inducted into the Rock and Roll Hall of Fame.
+Van Halen charted 13 number-one hits in the history of Billboards Mainstream Rock chart.
+VH1 ranked the band seventh on a list of the top 100 hard rock artists of all time.
+In 2007, Van Halen was inducted into the Rock and Roll Hall of Fame.
 Individually, Van Halen received acclaim for his guitar work in the band.